ebudae123/medical_agent/technical_brief.md

 ## 4. Trade-offs & Scope

-In building this prototype, several strategic cuts were made to prioritize core agentic safety.
+In building this prototype, several strategic cuts were made.

 | Feature | Included? | Rationale |
 | :--- | :---: | :--- |